tyrichardson/weekendChallenge2/README.md

 Once the server receives it, build out logic to compute the numbers in 1 of 4 different ways.
 The server should be able to handle Addition, Subtraction, Multiplication, and Division.

-- [ ] Create a switch or if_else loop on the server to push the calculated answer to the array (adding a property to the object) and return the array to the client
+- [x] Create an if_else loop on the server to push the calculated answer to the array (adding a property to the object) and return the array to the client

     - [x] Get addition to work as first thing